-Safety - there are potential community health and safety implications of flying-fox impacts and management actions 7.
+- Safety - there are potential community health and safety implications of flying-fox impacts and management actions 7.
 Is there a potential impact to community values or social wellbeing?
 No ranking required per framework There is potential impact to community values and / or social wellbeing including: Social impacts such as noise and odour from flying-foxes roosting across the LGA or smoke and noise from potential impact management actions Economic impacts such as costs borne by the community and Council in managing impacts Money / funding provision required by Council to implement management actions Health of humans and animals across the LGA 8.
 How would you describe the (likely) impact 4 Moderate - High Moderate to significant impact on a section of, or the entire, LGA STEP 3: CONSIDER S TAKEHOLDERS 9.
 Which stakeholders will we engage?
-No ranking required per framework All community members, including: Residents and businesses Environmental or local Interest and community groups Visitors Agencies and peak bodies Council staff Councillors State MPs Council committees Funding providers Media 10.
+No ranking required per framework All community members, including: • Residents and businesses • Environmental or local Interest and community groups • Visitors • Agencies and peak bodies • Council staff • Councillors • State MPs • Council committees • Funding providers • Media 10.
 What level of influence will stakeholders have on the decision?
 3 Stakeholder views will be sought at multiple stages to inform progressive development of the FFMP.
 Council will consider community and stakeholder input, along with other relevant information such as technical research, legal, financial, social, and other short and long term implications to inform the management approach.
-Have you considered any barriers that could limit people with disability from participating and taken action to remove those barriers where possible? or to ensure the online survey is accessible to screen readers, and to provide venues accessible to people with disabilities.
+Have you considered any barriers that could limit people with disability from participating and taken action to remove those barriers where possible?
+We will endeavou ur to ensure the online survey is accessible to screen readers, and to provide venues accessible to people with disabilities.

-ı STEP 4: DETERMINING ENGAGEMENT METHODS

-Overall ranking: Our promise to the public is to work with stakeholders to ensure their values and expectations are reflected in developing the FFM provide feedback on how this input has influenced the FFMP.

-I 13 Involve (Discuss)
+STEP 4: DETERMININ IG ENGAGEMENT METHODS Overall ranking: Our promise to the public is to work with stakeholders to ensure their values and expectations are reflected in developing the FFMP, and provide feedback on how this input has influenced the FFMP.
+13 Involve (Discuss) Council will design a participatory process to identify community values and expectations and ensure they are considered prior to decision- making.
+Techniques have been selected that are in keeping with the engagement level.